microsoft/pxt-microbit/docs/projects/v2-countdown.md

 ## 5. Inverting the number

 If you take a look at your simulator, you will notice the LEDs flashing 0-1-2.
-We want it to say, 3-2-1!
+We want it to say 3-2-1!
 Let's learn a trick to invert the numbers.

 ---